KeystoneHQ/keystone-developer/docs/integration/sign/bitcoin.md

 PSBT QR Code
 ![](/_media/sign-psbt-single.png ':size=350')

-> Note:
-> The bigger the fragment length, the harder the Keystone scans it.

 Example of multiple QR codes with the same PSBT above, given `maxFragmentLen` is `200`

 ![](/_media/sign-psbt-animated.gif ':size=300')